Skip to main content

 ytp 1.5 crore life cover

-Benefits and Limitations of Each Regime
+Benefits and Limitations of Each Regime:

-Choosing the right tax regime isn’t just about slab rates, it’s also about what each system offers in terms of benefits and trade-offs.
+Choosing the right tax regime isn’t just about slab rates; it’s also about what each system offers in terms of benefits and trade-offs.
 Both the new and old regimes come with their own set of advantages and limitations, depending on your income and investments.
 Here’s a quick look at how they compare.

-• New Tax Regime Advantages - The New Tax Regime, introduced to simplify compliance, offers lower tax rates but with limited deductions.
+• New Tax Regime Advantages: The New Tax Regime, introduced to simplify compliance, offers lower tax rates but with limited deductions.
 Here's a quick look at its key benefits and drawbacks:

 1. Simplified tax slabs and computations

-2. Higher exemption limit (up to ₹ 12.75 lakh with standard deduction)
+2. Higher exemption limit (up to ₹ 12.75 lakh with standard deduction), along with Lower effective tax for middle-income salary earners

-• Old Tax Regime Advantages - The Old Tax Regime appeals to those who maximise deductions and exemptions through investments and expenses.
-Below are its main strengths and limitations
+• Old Tax Regime Advantages: The Old Tax Regime appeals to those who maximise deductions and exemptions through investments and expenses.
+Below are its main strengths and limitations.

 2. Lower tax liability for taxpayers with high investments or expenses

-3. Limitations: Complex paperwork, requiring investment declarations and compliance.
+The older tax regime has the limitation of complex paperwork, requiring investment declarations and compliance.

-Strategy to Choose the Right Regime
+What is the Strategy to Choose the Right Regime?

 Choosing the right tax regime can significantly impact your tax liability.
 To make an informed decision, consider the following strategy to compare both the old and new regimes:

-• Estimate your gross salary and deduct allowable exemptions/deductions to calculate net taxable income under the old regime.
+• Estimate your gross salary and deduct allowable exemptions/deductions to calculate net taxable income under the old regime

-• Calculate tax payable under both old and new regimes.
+• Calculate tax payable under both old and new regimes

-• Compare the tax liability and choose the regime offering the lower tax payable.
+• Compare the tax liability and choose the regime offering the lower tax payable

 • Use break-even points as guidance: If your deductions meet or exceed the break-even threshold for your income group, opt for the old regime; otherwise, the new regime would be better.